paulbradish/awesome-digital-marketing/README.md

 ## Skills Training
 The digital marketing landscape changes quickly which is why it's important to consistently focus on __Skills Training__ so you don't get left behind.
 ### Online Courses
+- [Class Central](https://www.classcentral.com/) - Find the best courses, wherever they exist.
+An aggregator of sorts.
 - [Coursera](https://www.coursera.org/) - Learn in-demand skills like SEO, SEM, email, content marketing, product promotion and more.
 Build in-demand marketing skills & get job-ready for entry-level roles in 6 months or less. 🧂
 - [HubSpot Academy](https://academy.hubspot.com/) - The worldwide leader in inbound marketing, sales, and customer service/support training.
 - [Skillshare](https://www.skillshare.com/) - Skillshare is an online learning platform with thousands of creative courses and classes taught by experts to help you learn new skills.